 No lock-in period: Liquid funds do not any lock-in period.

 Easy redemption: Redeeming liquid funds is very easy and the money will be credited in 1-2 days in the individual’s bank account.

 Lowest interest rate risk: Of all the debt funds available in the market liquid funds have the least interest rate risk.

-Better returns than a savings account and FD: One can expect a return of 7-9% from liquid funds per annum which is better than savings bank interest (4%) and return from FD (6%).
-Also, the returns post inflation from liquid funds is around 5-8% and from a savings account and FD is 2% and 3.5% respectively.
+Better returns than a savings account and FD: One can expect a return of 5%-6% from liquid funds per annum which is better than savings bank interest (2%) and return from FD (4%).
+Also, the returns post inflation from liquid funds is higher than from a savings account and FD.

 No minimum balance required: In savings bank account one has to maintain a minimum balance.
 But with liquid funds, there is no limit on minimum or maximum investment.

 Different plans available: Liquid funds are available for different time periods like daily, weekly, monthly, dividend and growth plans.
 One can choose any plan based on their requirements and tenure.

 It is very clear from these benefits that investing in liquid funds is very beneficial than leaving the money idle in a savings bank account.

 Start your short term investments in the best mutual funds at scripbox